 Volunteers in the “EYE for the Future” (English and Youth Engagement) project work with public schools under the supervision of the Ministry of Education and Science of Georgia.
-The project expands personal, professional and educational opportunities for youth, teachers, and community members through English language learning, youth development and community engagement.
+The project expands personal, professional and educational opportunities for students, youth and teachers through English language learning, youth development and community engagement.

 Volunteers are assigned to public schools, where they co-plan and co-teach 18-22 hours per week in the classroom.
-Volunteers will typically be assigned to teach any five-seven grade levels between grades 1 and 12.
+Volunteers are typically assigned to teach any five-seven grade levels between grades 1 and 12.

-Volunteers work directly with one to three Georgian English teacher counterparts to enhance their English proficiency and improve teaching practices in the classroom through co-teaching, co-planning, model teaching and/or peer observations, resource development, including use of technology in teaching.
-Volunteers also help English teachers identify and pursue their professional development needs.
-Volunteers help develop and enhance resources for teaching and learning English or other educational materials focused on conducting clubs, camps, workshops, events or community projects.
+Volunteers work directly with one to three Georgian English teacher counterparts to enhance their English proficiency and improve teaching practices in the classroom through informal English language practice, conversation sessions, co-teaching, co-planning, model teaching and/or peer observations, resource development, including use of technology in teaching.
+Volunteers work to develop and enhance resources for teaching and learning English or other educational materials focused on conducting clubs, camps, workshops, events or community projects.

-Volunteers also work with youth, parents, and other community members to make the English learning inclusive, enhance community action in support of student learning, train youth on employability skills and support youth community engagement through awareness raising days and volunteering activities.
-Beyond the primary assignment, Volunteers offer cultural exchange through American culture presentations and holiday celebrations; they encourage civic participation and support youth, particularly adolescent girls to pursue their education and career goals.
-Data shows that girls face challenges following successful careers regardless of their high performance at school level.
-Additionally, Volunteers help create and sustain an inclusive and supportive environment for people with special needs or disabilities throughout all projects and activities.
+Volunteers work with youth on employability skills and support youth community engagement through awareness raising days, volunteering activities and employability workshops.
+Beyond the primary assignment, Volunteers offer intercultural exchange through American culture presentations and holiday celebrations; they encourage civic participation and support youth, particularly adolescent girls to pursue their educational and career goals.
+Data shows that girls face challenges pursuing successful careers regardless of their high performance at school level.

-Volunteers are expected to help their students, youth and partners identify strengths and build on individual, organizational/school, and community assets to ensure that project activities are sustainable both during service and after the Volunteer completes service.
+Volunteers are expected to support their students, youth, and partners in identifying strengths and building on individual, organizational/school, and community assets to ensure that project activities are sustainable both during service and after the Volunteer completes service.